 Celebrate St. Patrick’s Day the Pat O’Brien’s way.
 It’s an all-day affair down here in the French Quarter, with doors to this party opening at 10 a.m.
 Expect Irish food and drink specials all day long and well into the night.

 Burgundy and Piety Streets, 6 p.m.

-The Downtown Irish Club Parade starts on the corner of Burgundy and Piety streets in the Bywater neighborhood, heads up Royal, then across Esplanade to Decatur, and up Canal to Bourbon.
-In a city that specializes in parades, the Downtown Irish Club Parade is one of the most memorable—and, don’t worry, there are plenty of “pit stops” for all sorts of refreshments.
+The Downtown Irish Club Parade starts at Bud Rips on the corner of Burgundy and Piety streets in the Bywater neighborhood, heads up Royal, then across Esplanade to Decatur, and up Canal to Bourbon Street ending at Bourbon and Orleans.
+In a city that specializes in parades, the Downtown Irish Club Parade is one of the most memorable.
+Don’t worry, there are plenty of “pit stops” for all sorts of refreshments.